 What You’ll Study

-As an Economics major at Warren Wilson, you’ll receive instruction on analytical and quantitative skills that will get you ready to be an entrepreneur, a non-profit manager, or an executive.
+As an Economics minor at Warren Wilson, you’ll receive instruction on analytical and quantitative skills that will get you ready to be an entrepreneur, a non-profit manager, or an executive.
 You’ll develop your skills in advocacy and policy formulation while thinking deeply, honing your communication skills and getting hands-on experience to sharpen your resume.

 You’ll develop strategic thinking with respect to market characteristics and public policy, and you’ll develop critical thinking on economic systems and their relationship to political and ecological realities.